Selling Your Car

 Selling a used car can be highly rewarding for both the buyer and seller, as the seller moves on to a newer and better model while the buyer enjoys the convenience of a better ride at a great value.
 Selling that used car, however, should not be considered the "easy" part of this equation.
 Indeed, the process of selling a second hand vehicle is at least as taxing as the process of buying one, with extensive cleaning and maintenance to be done and clever online or offline advertising to be created in order to alert buyers to the car's availability.
+You'll be competing with many used cars that come from ex-company fleets, which will have clean service histories and generally will be in great condition.
 Those drivers selling their car should be sure to perform the following steps and make the following considerations during the process.

 No one likes to buy a car that immediately needs an oil change or is low on fuel.
 Furthermore, a dirty car is one that is hard to sell, and it contributes to the "aged" look that some used autos can possess after a few years.
 Before even listing the vehicle for sale, be sure to top off fluids like engine oil and transmission fluid, and make sure a full tank of fuel is available to the buyer.
 This fuel will likely be required to power test drives, anyway, so it's best to get it before it's actually needed.
 After all, a mid-test stop at a local fuel pump is pretty awkward for both sides of the deal.